 Overview

-With a huge emphasis on laboratory skills and fieldwork, this ecology and conservation course is a practice-based course, aimed to prepare you for a range of areas after graduation.
-Gain vital experience throughout your ecology degree – you’ll have the opportunity to undergo fieldwork locally, nationally, and abroad.
-Previous trips include India and Iceland, with more international destinations available in the next academic year.
+What's more, you’ll have the opportunity to undergo fieldwork locally, nationally, and abroad.
+Previous trips include Spain, Wales, and Lundy Island, with more destinations available in the next academic year.

-Work alongside lecturers who are all heavily involved in active research.
-You may be able to get involved with current research, as well as undertaking your own research in your final year.
-Our academics are eager to work with our conservation and ecology students and are currently working with the likes of Princeton University and Kent Wildlife Trust.
+You’ll work alongside lecturers who are all heavily involved in active research in exciting areas such as beaver monitoring, molecular ecology, rewilding, and soil pollution.
+You may be able to get involved with current conservation and ecology research, as well as undertaking your own in your final year.
+Our academics are currently working with the likes of Princeton University, Wildwood Trust, and Kent Wildlife Trust.

 Why study Wildlife Ecology and Conservation Science at CCCU?